Welcome to Year 1 Curriculum page

 RE

-The children shall be following the school’s ‘Come and See’ curriculum.
-In RE we shall be learning about;
+We follow the ‘Come and See’ curriculum.
+In RE we will learn about;

 Geography